doberay123/obsidian/The Death of Ivan Ilyich.md

 Gazette: a journal or newspaper

-Ivan Egorovich Shebek: colleague of Ivan Il
+Ivan Egorovich Shebek: colleague of Ivan Ilych
+Fedor Vasilievich: colleague of Ivan Ilych
+Peter Ivanowich: colleague of Ivan Ilych

+Ivan, Fedor and Peter are taki